 She flew and sang

-Fly into the light
+Fly to the light

 Blizzard

-Bridges to paradise
+Bridges to Heaven

 Music of Christmas

-On the verge
+On the brink

 On the edge